build-on-aws/content/posts/transforming-aws-api-gateway-access-log-into-prometheus-metrics/index.md

 ## Challenges

-When working with AWS API Gateway, there are several challenges you may encounter.
+When working with Amazon API Gateway, there are several challenges you may encounter.
 Particularly in terms of observability, here are some challenges:

 - **Metrics and Monitoring**: API Gateway offers some basic metrics and monitoring capabilities, but they might not be sufficient for in-depth observability.
 You may need to integrate with AWS CloudWatch or other monitoring solutions to collect and analyze metrics like latency, error rates, and request throughput, etc.
 - **Debugging**: Debugging issues within API Gateway can be tricky due to limited visibility into the inner workings of the service.
 It's crucial to utilize logging, metrics, and distributed tracing to identify and troubleshoot issues effectively.
 Additionally, thorough testing and monitoring of API Gateway configurations are essential.